 The NSW Chapter of the ASPG also holds seminars and presentations on topics related to the NSW Parliament and parliaments in other jurisdictions.

-The most recent ASPG presentation was held on 8 March 2018, Macquarie Room, NSW Parliament House:
+The next ASPG presentation will be held 1 pm-2 pm Tuesday, 14 August 2018, Macquarie Room, NSW Parliament House:

 Membership of the NSW Chapter costs $45 per year and entitles you to: